Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 Create an account on [Heroku](https://www.heroku.com/home).

-After logging into the dashboard, we should see an empty list of Heroku apps.
-(This screenshot features one Heroku app).
+After logging into the dashboard, as a new user we should see an empty list of Heroku apps.
+(This screenshot is from an account which had already created one Heroku app).

 ![Screenshot of the Heroku Dashboard with one app listed in it](../assets/deployment/deployment_heroku-bare-dashboard.png)